-NFL Owners Approve Negotiated Terms for New Labor Agreement
+NFL Owners Approve Negotiated terms for New Labor Agreement

 Connecting you to your favorite North Texas sports teams as well as sports news around the globe.

-Now the onus is on the players, who have a conference call Friday involving its executive committee and player representatives.
+Now the onus is on the players, who have a conference call Friday involving the union executive committee and player representatives.
 The NFL Players Association said it would not comment Thursday on the NFL's announcement.

 Such quick action by the owners indicates their eagerness to replace the 10-year labor agreement that concludes in March 2021.
 Several elements of a new CBA could be implemented for the upcoming season should the players vote in favor of it.